 The Iowa College Student Aid Commission manages a handful of assistance programs for residents, including four grants with varying purposes:

-- Education and Training Voucher Grant: Available for students who age out of foster care or are adopted after age 16, this grant provides up to $5,000 per year.
+- Education and Training Voucher program: Available for students who age out of foster care or are adopted after age 16, this grant provides up to $5,000 per year.

 - Iowa Tuition Grant: Iowans who fill out the FAFSA are automatically considered for this award, which helps cover tuition at qualifying private colleges in the state.